 We offer detailed education about Myositis, its subtypes, and common overlaps in our Explore Myositis section.
 This is a part of our “Simply Put” series, written in language you can understand.Learn more about Myositis

 We offer a few ways for you to meet others living with Myositis.
-We have Facebook Support Groups, our website’s Network, and our online Video Chats.
+We have Facebook Support Groups, our website’s Myositis Network, and our online Video Chats.
 You can find more detailed information by visiting our myositis support options page.More info about Myositis Support options

-Check out our “Tips for Finding a Doctor” page for more information on finding doctors who are experienced diagnosing and treating Myositis.Tips for Finding Doctors
+Check out our “Tips for Finding a Doctor” page for more information about finding doctors who are experienced diagnosing and treating Myositis.Tips for Finding Doctors

 The body’s immune system fights infections, viruses, bacteria, and other harmful things.
 Your immune system produces antibodies and white blood cells, called lymphocytes, to help fight off the above mentioned harmful things, a process known as an immune response.

-Someone with an autoimmune disorder has an overactive immune response; one that treats your body’s normal, healthy tissues as foreign or as a virus.
-It is misdirected.
+Someone with an autoimmune disorder has an overactive immune response; one that treats your body’s normal, healthy tissues as foreign invaders like a virus for example.
+It is a misdirected response.

-In the Inflammatory Myopathies, these overactive immune cells target the muscles, skin, and at times, other organs, causing inflammation.
+In the Inflammatory Myopathies, these overactive immune cells target the muscles, skin, and for some, other organs, causing inflammation.
 View the items in our Explore Myositis section to learn more detailed information.

 While there are not any Myositis-specific resources for Veterans, we have compiled a listing of helpful resources for Veterans.
 And, we want to thank you for your service.Veterans Resources